cycle/docs/query-builder/security.md

 ```

 ## Expression and Fragments
-None of user imput must be used in `Fragment` and `Expression` wrappers:
+None of user input must be used in `Fragment` and `Expression` wrappers:

 ```php
 $users->where($name, '=', new Expression("CONCAT($userValue)")); // possible SQL injection